Solaxun/order_matcher/README.md

 (protocols/fill-order aapl-book my-order1)
 ```

 As soon as the Order is added, the engine will attempt to find a match.
 If a match is found, the trade will be executed immediately, otherwise it will be added to the orderbook until a matching trade occurs.

-Resu;ts of running the above example:
+Results of running the above example:

 ```clojure
 #order_matcher.orderbook.FifoBook{:ticker "aapl",